jon-lad/food_order_solo_project/recipie.md

     def start_ordering(self):
         # Side effects:
         #   prints dishes and prices to console
-        #   ask user if they want to add dish to order
+        #   ask user if they want to add_dish dish to order
         #   adds selected dishes
         #   if user asks to see their order calls view_order
         pass